Chart Color Schemes

 AreaSearch assessment of residential development activity positions Pascoe Vale among the top 25% of areas assessed nationwide

 Pascoe Vale averaged approximately 132 new dwelling approvals annually over the past five financial years, totalling 663 homes.
-As of FY-26, 39 approvals have been recorded.
-On average, 0.7 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating that new supply has kept pace with or exceeded demand.
+As of FY-26, 52 approvals have been recorded.
+Between FY-21 and FY-25, an average of 0.7 people moved to Pascoe Vale per year for each dwelling built.
 The average construction value of new properties was $370,000.

-According to AreaSearch's latest quarterly estimate, Pascoe Vale is projected to add 8,956 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+By 2041, AreaSearch estimates an increase of 8,588 residents.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development